 Growing demand for food-biofuel crops may have a positive result for crop producers due to higher prices for their products.
 But that price quickly reaches consumers.
 For the billions of people living on only a few dollars per day, even a slight increase in food prices could jeopardize their access to proper nutrition.

 One way to deal with this lies in simple diplomacy: The globalization of world commerce means that today it is easier than ever to transfer food supplies from one point of the world to another in response to increased need.
-However, ease of access to food imports and the export depends on a wide variety of political and social factors.
+However, ease of access to food imports and export depends on a wide variety of political and social factors.

 Some crops will grow better in certain areas and may not grow at all in other regions.
-While the range of oil-producing products examined viable for biofuel is wide enough to grow in most zones, high-yield crops do not grow everywhere.
+While the range of oil-producing products examined as viable for biofuel is wide enough to grow in most zones, high-yield crops do not grow everywhere.
 Consumers living in a low-producing region need to have biofuel by moving through pipes or trucks to them.
 It increases costs as well as the emissions produced in production and transport.

 Some studies are underway to increase the yields of biofuel from weather-tolerant crops.